 Most people during the course of their lives experience joint pain, and the shoulder is no exception.
 Shoulder pain may be caused by a variety of factors including arthritis, overuse or something more serious like a torn rotator cuff.
 If you have difficulty lifting your arm, and are experiencing severe, ongoing pain in your shoulder, it may be time to consult an orthopedic physician to discuss your treatment options.

 The arm is composed to three bones (the collarbone, scapula and humerus) that rotate in a ball and socket joint.
 The rotator cuff is a set of muscles that keeps the arm in its socket.
 If it becomes damaged or torn completely, moving the arm becomes extremely difficult and painful.
-Sometimes surgery is the only option to repair the damage, restore range of motion and stop the pain.
-However, surgery should only be considered after conventional methods have been exhausted, including rehabilitation or physical therapy and over-the-counter medications.
-Only a qualified orthopedic physician will be able to determine if surgery is the best course of action.
+Read more about rotator cuff repair here.

 Following surgery, your physician will provide you with a guideline for recovery.
 Different pain medications are generally prescribed and physical therapy may also be necessary.
 But you should experience a vast improvement in your range of motion within a matter of weeks so long as you rest and rehabilitate the shoulder according to your doctor’s advice.

-The Longstreet Clinic employs several physicians that specialize in orthopedic medicine.
 If you are experiencing any of these symptoms, our board-certified specialists are qualified to assess your shoulder issues and suggest the best corrective action.
-All surgeries are performed at Northeast Georgia Medical Center's state-of-the-art North Patient Tower and Northeast Georgia Medical Center Braselton.
+All surgeries are performed at Northeast Georgia Medical Center’s state-of-the-art North Patient Tower.